alexle/alexle.github.com/posts/linked-list-python.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.tail = new_node<br>
 </div>

-To remove a node from the linked list..<br />
+To remove a node from the linked list:

+1. Create pointers to keep track of the previous and current node.
+2. Iterate through the list until the index (or an invalid node) is reached.
+3. Adjust the previous's 'next' pointer (currently point to current node) to current's 'next' pointer, therefore *skipping* the index node.

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">RemoveNode</font>( self, index ):<br>